The 125 GeV Higgs signal at the LHC in the CP Violating MSSM: Introduction

 The paper is structured as follows.
 In the next section we give a brief introduction to the Higgs sector of the CPV-MSSM.
-In Sect.~\ref{cpvhiggsmass} we investigate the possible numerical values of its parameters after performing a scan of the CPV-MSSM parameter space against available experimental constraints.
-In Sect.~\ref{results} we present our results on Higgs production and decay processes in connection with the LHC Higgs data.
-Finally, we conclude in Sect.~\ref{conclusions}.
+In Sec.~\ref{constraints} we discuss the relevant experimental constraints coming from the SUSY particle searches, flavor sector and EDM measurements.
+In Sec.~\ref{parameterspace} we investigate the possible numerical values of its parameters after performing scans of the CPV-MSSM parameter space against available experimental constraints.
+In Sec.~\ref{lhcresults} we present our results on Higgs production and decay processes in connection with the LHC Higgs data.
+Finally, we conclude in Sec.~\ref{conclusions}.